jolie/docs/web/getting-started/jolie_modules.md

 ## Embedding a service

-As seen in the closing example of the previous section, the `main` service internally launched the execution of another service (`MyService`) by `embed`ding it.
+As seen in the closing example of the previous section, the `MainService` service internally launched the execution of another service (`MyService`) by `embed`ding it.
 In this section we explain in more details how the `embed` statement works, starting from its syntax:

 ```